Modeling the Second Harmonic in Surface Water Waves Using Generalizations of NLS: Direct Comparisons

-where $J$ is the total number of Fourier modes, $q = \frac{J-1}{2}$ is the number of positive Fourier modes, M is the number of gauges, and $a_{n, m}$ represents the $n$th Fourier coefficient at the $m$th gauge.
-We use $J=1$ for comparisons based on the Stokes prediction (i.e.~the single-mode comparisons) and $J=25$ for comparisons based on the NLS-type predictions (i.e.~the band comparisons).
+where $J$ is the number of upper sidebands included in the comparison, M is the number of gauges used in the experiment, $\mathcal{M}_m$ represents the value of $\mathcal{M}$ (for comparisons of the first harmonic band) or $\tilde{\mathcal{M}}$ (for comparisons of the second harmonic band) at the $m$th gauge, and $a_{n, m}$ represents the amplitude of the $n$th sideband at the $m$th gauge.
+We use $J=0$ for comparisons based on the Stokes prediction (i.e.~the single-mode comparisons) and $J=N$ for comparisons based on the NLS-type predictions (i.e.~the band comparisons).
 This error norm calculates the average of the percent errors at each wave gauge beyond the first gauge where the initial conditions are defined.
-Note that this is a different norm than was used in \cite{Govan,Butterfield}.
+Note that this is a different error norm than was used in \cite{Govan,Butterfield}.

 Table \ref{table:direct} shows the percent errors for the comparisons discussed in this section.
-The errors in the first harmonic band are smaller than the errors in the second harmonic band.
-Overall, the vDysthe and dGT equations had the smallest percent errors for both the first and second harmonic bands, followed by the dNLS equation.
-The conservative models had significantly larger errors in Experiments A, B, and D and slightly larger errors in Experiment C. For the second harmonic band, Experiment D had the largest error amongst the dissipative models.
-This could be due to the spectrally asymmetric paddle motion.
-Overall, the plots and error values show that the direct comparisons with the dissipative models are reasonably accurate.
-This suggests that the second harmonic propagates as a (dissipative) free wave.
+The errors in the first harmonic band predictions are smaller than the errors in the second harmonic band predictions.
+The three dissipative models are significantly more accurate than the conservative models for all four experiments for both bands.
+For a given experiment, the predictions obtained from the dissipative models are all similar.
+This is especially true for the second harmonic band predictions.
+We note that neglecting surface tension, i.e.~setting $\Gamma=0$, (results not shown) slightly improves some predictions while slightly worsening other predictions in a way that does not follow an obvious pattern.
+Overall, Table \ref{table:direct} and Figures \ref{fig:har1} and \ref{fig:har2} show that the direct comparisons using the dissipative models are reasonably accurate.

-{\textbf{Frequency Downshift}}
+\subsection{Frequency Downshift}

 Frequency downshift (FD) occurs when a measure of the frequency decreases monotonically as the waves travel down the tank.
 Frequency upshift occurs when a measure of the frequency increases monotonically.
 The two most common measures of frequency for experiments of this type are the spectral peak, $\omega_p$, and the spectral mean